LindsayCole/MMM-Emby/README.md

 Installed automatically when you run `npm install`.
 Don't worry your pretty little head about it.

-## Implementation Status

-✅ **All functionality is fully implemented and working:**
-- Multi-server monitoring with individual configurations
-- Real-time active stream counting (only playing content, not idle connections)
-- Transcoding detection and display
-- Now playing information with poster art and progress bars
-- Recently added content display
-- Compact and detailed layout modes
-- Horizontal and vertical layout directions
-- Proper error handling for offline servers
-- Green Emby logo branding
-- Subtle transcoding indicators (no more garish colors)
-- Centered layouts in compact view

-**No mock-ups, no simulations, no placeholder bullshit.** Everything you see in the code actually works.

 ## Troubleshooting

 **Server shows as offline?**